 Design Tips For Bearberry:

-Evergreen leaves and red berries add winter interest and attract wildlife.
+The bearberry is a good choice for a ground cover, as it grows low to the ground and spreads out widely, although slowly, via surface rhizomes.
+Its evergreen leaves and red berries add winter interest and attract wildlife, hummingbirds, and butterflies.
 It has peeling, red bark, another point in its favor as a winter interest shrub.

 No pruning is necessary.

 Pests & Diseases:

 Bearberry plants may develop winter burn.
 Leaf spots can develop if the plant is stressed.